KillingSpark/HowLogindWorks/Readme.md

 this can make the journey of understanding logind easier for others.

 ## Big picture
-So session management needs to work on a number of different things to be useful.
+So, session management needs to work on a number of different things to be useful.
 Lets first try to formulate the goal logind tries to achieve with session management, to get some overview over what we are dealing with.
 After that we can get into the details.